BSc (Hons) COMPUTER SCIENCE WITH FOUNDATION YEAR

 There’s more than one way into a successful computing career.
 If you don’t meet the entry requirements for a degree course, but have the experience, maturity and determination to work in the sector, then this course is for you.

 This foundation year isn’t a freestanding degree - but it’s the perfect preparation for one.
-Think of it as the first year in a four-year period of studying that will lead to the BSc (Hons) Computer Science at LSBU (upon successful completion of the foundation year).
+Think of it as the first year in a four-year period of studying that will lead to a Computer Science undergraduate degree programme at LSBU (upon successful completion of the foundation year).

 Why study Computing at LSBU?